 - CABG or other surgical procedure [see Coronary Artery Bypass Graft Surgery-Related Bleeding].

 - Body weight < 60 kg.
-Consider a lower (5 mg) maintenance dose [see DOSAGE AND ADMINISTRATION, ADVERSE REACTIONS, Use In Specific Populations].
+Consider a lower (5-mg) maintenance dose [see DOSAGE AND ADMINISTRATION, ADVERSE REACTIONS, and Use In Specific Populations].

 - Propensity to bleed (e.g., recent trauma, recent surgery, recent or recurrent gastrointestinal (GI) bleeding, active peptic ulcer disease, severe hepatic impairment, or moderate to severe renal impairment) [see ADVERSE REACTIONS and Use In Specific Populations].

 - Medications that increase the risk of bleeding (e.g., oral anticoagulants, chronic use of non-steroidal anti-inflammatory drugs [NSAIDs], and fibrinolytic agents).
-Aspirin and heparin were commonly used in TRITON-TIMI 38 [see DRUG INTERACTIONS, Clinical Studies].
+Aspirin and heparin were commonly used in TRITONTIMI 38 [see DRUG INTERACTIONS, and Clinical Studies].

 Thienopyridines inhibit platelet aggregation for the lifetime of the platelet (7-10 days), so withholding a dose will not be useful in managing a bleeding event or the risk of bleeding associated with an invasive procedure.
 Because the half-life of prasugrel's active metabolite is short relative to the lifetime of the platelet, it may be possible to restore hemostasis by administering exogenous platelets; however, platelet transfusions within 6 hours of the loading dose or 4 hours of the maintenance dose may be less effective.